-American CPR Care Association provides quality BLS and CPR training for certification and renewal to increase awareness and confidence for individuals performing emergency response practices.
-Cardiopulmonary Resuscitation, more commonly known as CPR, is an emergency life-saving procedure that is needed when an individual’s breathing or heartbeat suddenly stops.
-Since brain damage can occur within minutes of cardiac arrest, the benefits of knowing how to perform CPR to save a life are endless.
+The American CPR Care Association provides quality CPR training online to increase awareness and confidence in performing emergency response practices.
+Cardiopulmonary resuscitation, commonly known as CPR, is an emergency life-saving procedure that can be used when an individual’s breathing or heartbeat suddenly stops.
+Following cardiac arrest, a victim can suffer permanent brain damage within just a few minutes.
+In these scenarios, knowing how to effectively perform CPR is critical to help save a life.

-Realizing the importance and advantages of CPR training is the first step in helping to serve your community.
-Take the next big step by completing your online CPR training and receiving certification with the American CPR Care Association.
-Help us spread the value of knowing and performing CPR—browse our courses and you can get CPR certified today.
+Understanding the importance and advantages of knowing CPR is the first step in helping your community.
+Take the next step by completing your online training and receive your CPR certification with American CPR Care Association.
+Help us spread the importance of knowing and performing CPR; browse our courses and get CPR certified.